dz902/flink-cdc-multi/README.md

     - (planned) Data partitioning based on event time
   - Snapshot only mode
   - Snapshot conditions
-    - (in-dev) Snapshot only a subset of data for data refilling
+    - (planned) Snapshot only a subset of data for data refilling
   - Snapshot + CDC mode
   - CDC only mode, i.e. starting from given binlog offset
   - Debug mode, using `--debug` to show verbose message during testing (turn off in production as this creates multiple logs for every binlog)